 Psychologists study human and animal behavior, seeking to understand how people and nonhuman animals function in their environments: through this, a psychologist ultimately wants to understand, predict, and resolve behavioral and psychological problems.
-If you are interested in how the mind works and want to help people achieve and maintain mental health, consider studying psychology at the University of Utah.
-The Psychology curriculum includes coursework in the following topics: psychology as a profession, cognition, intergroup relations, infancy, emotions, human performance, personality, sexuality, health, cognitive neuroscience, and others.
-Through coursework, research opportunities, and internships, you will gain the knowledge base and critical thinking skills you need for success in post-college careers or graduate school.
+If you are interested in how the mind works and functions in an effort to help people achieve and maintain mental health, consider studying psychology at the University of Utah.
+The Psychology curriculum includes coursework in the following topics: psychology as a science and profession, cognition and behavior neuroscience, intergroup relations, development in infancy, emotions, human performance, personality, sexuality, health, among others.
+Through coursework, and hands-on experience through research, internships, peer advising, and/or teaching assisting, you will gain the knowledge base and critical thinking skills you need for success in post-college careers or graduate school.

 The Student Experience

-Psychology students graduate with skills in communication, teamwork, and critical thinking, making them well-prepared for a number of careers.
-Roles in administration, as program managers or advocates, are possible, as are positions in human resources, training, and public relations.
+Psychology students graduate with transferrable skills in communication, teamwork, critical thinking, writing, and problem solving, which will equip graduates for a number of careers.
+The majority of psychology graduates with a bachelors degree will enter into fields of education or human services, such as case managers, psychiatric technicians, coordinators, or teaching.
+However, there are additional pathways to careers in psychology such as human resources, industrial psychology, governmental careers, or management.
 Students who continue their education at the graduate level can become certified psychologists, counselors, therapists, and advisors, providing direct care to people with mental health needs.
 Careers in research and higher education are also possible for students with a master’s or PhD in the field.

 - Department of Psychology